 11. The Nutcracker to be Given this Weekend

 This weekend Red River Dance Theatre Company will stage its annual production of The Nutcracker.
-This event is a holiday favorite here in Central Louisiana – something the community looks forward to each season – and each year Red River Dance changes their staging just enough to keep their show fresh and engaging for returning guests as well as new ones.
+This event is a holiday favorite here in central Louisiana.
+It's something the community looks forward to each season, and every time Red River Dance changes their staging just enough to keep their show fresh and engaging for returning guests as well as new ones.

 Told completely through music and dance, the familiar plot of this ballet revolves around the young girl Clara and the magical Nutcracker given to her as a Christmas present.
 The music is perhaps even more familiar as audience members will recognize the playful dances of The Nutcracker from not only countless holiday concert programs, but also from their use in Disney’s Fantasia and numerous television commercials.